2015 Soldier Marathon Runners Guide

 Ft.
 Benning Road and S. Lumpkin Road are the two access roads to the National Infantry Museum.
 On race day S. Lumpkin Road will be one-way traffic to the Infantry Museum.
 Ft.
-Benning Road to the Infantry Museum will close at 7:45 a.m. before the race to prepare for the start of the race at 8:00 a.m.
+Benning Road to the Infantry Museum will close a few minutes before the start of the race.
 Please arrive early to park and comfortably walk to the start.
-Plan to walk up to ½ mile to the start line.
+Plan to arrive early and to walk up to ½ mile to the start line.

 Porta-Potties and Restrooms

 Porta-potties will be located in front of the National Infantry Museum, behind the Museum near the start line and at each water station on the course.
 Bathrooms are inside the Museum.